The Best Choice for Parking in the City: Blue Zone, Paid Parking, or Free Parking?

 The Region would like to get rid of on-street parking spaces to make the space more attractive. ©JEAN LUC FLEMAL

-For the minister herself, the situation in Brussels could no longer continue.
+For the minister herself, the situation in Brussels might no longer continue.
 “53% of Brussels households do not own a car,” says Elke Van den Brandt.
 This is the case for 70% of the poorest quarter of the population.
 However, the car occupies 72% of public space, particularly in more precarious neighborhoods, where residents do not have gardens or green spaces.
 Public space is therefore the extension of their housing.
 We want to make our streets and squares more pleasant, greener, more welcoming.
 But currently, a lot of space is taken up by parked cars.
 So we want to encourage people to stop parking on the street.”

 At present, 11 municipalities apply rates harmonized by the Region.
 The others (Auderghem, Brussels City, Etterbeek, St-Gilles, St-Josse, Uccle, and the two Woluwe) apply them partially or not at all.
-They could be forced to do so if the supervisory authority or the government deemed it necessary.
+They might be forced to do so if the supervisory authority or the government deemed it necessary.
 The other route would be legal action but, given the lower prices in these municipalities, it is doubtful that a motorist would decide to go that route.

 1694846657